-Compared to the rest of the Seattle Metropolitan Area market, the International District region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the International District submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 2 listings have come on the market, which means spaces most likley are leasing quickly.
+In the last 90 days, 3 listings have been listed, which means new availabilities are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 50% of the available space in the International District are subleases, so you might be able to find a shorter term or below market rent.
+About 33% of the available space in the International District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 24,410 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are around 3 floors.
+Even though the median size is 24,410 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are close to 3 stories.
 Most buildings in this market were built in 1984 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
+Public administration is the dominant industry in this area.
 Commute by public transit is the most popular way to get to work amongst International District folk.
-Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.